TeamMood/teammood.github.com/_posts/2020-02-02-15-retrospective-tools-best-of-list-2020.md

 ### Pricing

 You can easily start using retros.work with a 30 day free trial.
 For a team of 10 users you pay €39,90 a month, a team of 25 users costs €84,75 and 50 users costs €134,50 a month.
-You per user and get unlimited boards.
+You pay per user and get unlimited boards.

 ### Killing feature